You are here:

 What's on offer?

 G Suite for Education and Office 365 Education are free-to-use platforms, but eligible schools/trusts can now register to receive funded support from an accredited partner to help get set up and trained on their chosen platform.
 You'll be assigned a partner once you register for support (you can do this via our hub page).

 Set-up funding for individual schools varies across phase: eligible primaries will receive £1,500 and eligible secondaries £2,000.
-Funding for academies in trusts is capped at £1,000 per school, with an upper cap of £10,000 per trust.
+Funding for academies in trusts is capped at £1,000 per school.

 Who gets the funding and who pays partners?